Nebraska College of Technical Agriculture: Academics

+The Nebraska College of Technical Agriculture is a public technical college.
+As of 2025, the college has 220 students.
+The college has six Fields of Study.
 Students at the college may seek A.A.S. degree, A.S. degrees, or certificates in agribusiness management, agriculture production systems or veterinary technology.

-Campus
+Campus and athletics

 NCTA and its earlier institutions have continually operated with business offices and the administration located in the first building on campus, Agriculture Hall at 404 East 7th Street, Curtis.
+NCTA is not a member of any athletic conference or association but fields a limited number of mixed-gender teams in dog, horse, and shooting sports.